SVafadar69/EpicProject/README.md

 ● Landing Page should allow the user to view publicly available and active used product listings

-● The site should perform basic CRUD (Create, Read, Update and Delete/Disable) operations on the main type of site objects
+● The site should perform basic CRUD (Create, Read, Update and Delete/Disable) operations on the main type of site objects.
+This means add to and remove object from database.

 WHAT IS NOT REQUIRED:

 ● Authentication.

 ● Major emphasis on design; barebone functionality is top priority.

 Any question or concerns regarding product development, refer back to this documentation, or send a message on WhatsApp/Microsoft Teams.